 Collect Your Tools

-To do the job quickly and easily, you’ll need the right materials.
+To work on your coax cable ends quickly and easily, you’ll need the right materials.
 Before you begin, make sure you have:

 - Coax cable